Chia-Network/chia-dev-guides/guides/crash-course/singletons.md

 We are now going to be discussing the idea of state.
 State is used to maintain some value on-chain.
 In the world of Chia, this is done with a singleton coin.

-A singleton is something that can only have a single instance, but to update a singleton in Chia the existing is destryoed and a new is created.
+A singleton is something that can only have a single instance, but to update a singleton in Chia the existing is destroyed and a new is created.
 Because the singleton will be a series of spent coins and new coins created over time, we need a different way than the coin ID to identify a singleton.
 A singleton is instead identified by its **launcher ID**, which is the coin ID of the singletons parent coin.
 This parent coin is the coin used to create the initial coin of the singleton.

 ## Why are Singletons Important?